BaksiLi/AlfredWorkflows/Index/DarkOrLight/README.md

 ![osmode with options](resources/fig3.png)

 # Troubleshooting
-For the first time DarkOrLight is toggled, you will ask be for permission.
+For the first time DarkOrLight is toggled, you will be asked for the permission.
 This is necessary for the workflow to function.
 ![fig1](resources/fig1.png)

 # Acknowledgement